cloudify-cosmo/docs.getcloudify.org/content/developer/composer/blueprint-creation.md

 To switch to topology view press the **Switch to Topology view** button  in the top right corner of the editor.
 Please note this button is available only for main blueprint file and is absent for other files.

 {{% warning title="Warning" %}}
-If you write some illegal code, it will either not be reflected in the topology and anywhere in the Composer or will throw an error.
+If you write some illegal code, it will either not be reflected in the topology and anywhere in the {{< param cfy_composer_name >}} or will throw an error.
 {{% /warning %}}

 {{% note title="Remember" %}}